-If you experience extenuating circumstances that prevent you from submitting your DSMs on time, and have an approved academic consideration that spans the DSMs due date and grace period, please email biol 102@queensu.ca prior to the end of the grace period to request up to a 7-day extension.
+If you experience extenuating circumstances that prevent you from submitting your DSMs on time, and have an approved academic consideration that spans the DSMs due date and full grace period, please email prior to the end of the grace period to request up to a 7-day extension.

-If you cannot complete a lecture quiz due to extenuating circumstances, and have an approved academic consideration that spans both the quiz availability window and the full grace period, you will be exempted from the quiz, and the grade associated with the quiz will be redistributed to the remaining quizzes (i.e., instead of your best 5 of 6 quizzes each being worth 5%, your best 4 of 5 quizzes will each be worth 6.25%); if you are exempted from more than 2 quizzes, the missed grades associated with the missed quizzes may instead be transferred to the final exam.
+If you cannot complete a lecture quiz due to extenuating circumstances, and have an approved academic consideration that spans the due date and full grace period, you will be exempted from the quiz, and the grade associated with the quiz will be redistributed to the remaining quizzes (i.e., instead of your best 5 of 6 quizzes each being worth 5%, your best 4 of 5 quizzes will each be worth 6.25%); if you are exempted from more than 2 quizzes, the missed grades associated with the missed quizzes may instead be transferred to the final exam.
 We will automatically apply the exemption after we receive the confirmation email from Academic Considerations, so there is no need to email us.
 You can be exempted from a maximum of two lecture quizzes across the term, and exemptions will not be granted if you chose to still write the quiz.